Frustrated with educational inequality in the UK?

 It's free of charge

-Not just that, if your application is successful we'll cover your costs for the training days including meals and some travel expenses.
+Not just that, if your application is successful we'll cover most of your costs for the training days including meals and some of your travel expenses.

 Anyone can apply